letigsainz/Spotify-Discover-v2/README.md

 Why would you want to build URLs using the URL reversing function `url_for()` instead of hard-coding them into your templates?

 1. Reversing is often more descriptive than hard-coding the URLs.
-2. Maintainability.
-You can change your URLs in one go instead of needing to remember to manually change hard-coded URLs.
+2. Maintainability -- You can change your URLs in one go instead of needing to remember to manually change hard-coded URLs.
 3. URL building handles escaping of special characters transparently.
 4. The generated paths are always absolute, avoiding unexpected behavior of relative paths in browsers.
 5. If your application is placed outside the URL root, for example, in /myapplication instead of /, url_for() properly handles that for you.